How much were the first, second and third stimulus checks and when were they sent out?

 On Thursday 11 March, Biden signed his $1.9tn American Rescue Plan into law.
 The third payment provided eligible individual taxpayers for a check of up to $1,400, while couples filing jointly could receive a maximum of $2,800.
 In addition, families with dependents were eligible for an extra payment of $1,400 per dependent, regardless of the dependent's age – this time, there was no limit to the number of dependents that could be claimed for.

 The first stimulus payments were issued swiftly - just hours after Biden has signed the bill, the first batch of 164 million payments, with a total value of approximately $386 billion, arrived by direct deposit in individual’s bank accounts.
 Some received their payments on the weekend of 13/14 March 2021.
-Since then, a further seven batches of stimulus payments have been sent out, the most recent of which, on 30 April.
+Since then, payments have been sent on a weekly basis.
+The total number of sent checks is more than 171 million as of publication.

 Te recomendamos en English